NOAA-NWRFC/nwsrfs-hydro-models/README.md

 Also included in this repository are Python and R packages that compile and interact with the FORTRAN 90 wrappers.
 These tools are intended to facilitate coupling the hydrologic models with modern optimization packages, supporting model calibration and evaluation.

-**Languages:** R, Python, FORTRAN 77, and FORTRAN 90 **Compiler:** A FORTRAN compiler is required to install this package.
+**Languages:** R, Python, FORTRAN 77, and FORTRAN 90\
+**Compiler:** A FORTRAN compiler is required to install this package.
 This package has been tested with [gfortran](https://gcc.gnu.org/wiki/GFortran).
-See [this page](https://cran.r-project.org/bin/macosx/tools/) for a simple installation option on macOS.
+See [this page](https://cran.r-project.org/bin/macosx/tools/) for a simple installation option on macOS\
 **Known OS Compatibility:** macOS and Red Hat OS

 ## Installation